Guccifer123/raspberry-pi-setting-up/en/step_2.md

 ### A TV or computer screen

 To view the Raspbian desktop environment, you will need a screen and a cable to link the screen and the Pi.
 The screen can be a TV or a computer monitor.
+If the screen has built-in speakers, the Pi will be able to use these to play sound.

 #### HDMI